-The Department of Communication at St. Edward’s University prepares students for a creative career in one of today’s most challenging and rapidly changing fields — the global and interactive world of media and communication.
+The Department of Communication at St. Edward’s University prepares students for a creative career in one of today’s most challenging and rapidly changing fields — the global and interactive world of communication.

 Communication is the cornerstone of everything we do, and one of the oldest disciplines, relying on rhetorical principles that date back over 2,000 years.
 It also is one of the newest academic fields of study, encompassing media, technological, organizational, intercultural, cultural, gender, health, political, interpersonal, family and group communication, as well as public speaking and rhetoric.
 Students explore these and other areas of study by focusing on complex ideas, such as how reality and cultural knowledge is produced, shared, maintained, repaired and transformed through the symbolic process of communication.

 Through coursework and an internship, students explore the many aspects of verbal and nonverbal communication and how it influences human behavior and shapes society.
 Studies also prepare students for successful communication using a variety of mediums, including print, television, radio, film and the Internet.

 You may wonder why we call ourselves the Department of Communication and not Communications.
 The simple answer is that we use the term “communication” to reflect our department’s focus on the social scientific and humanistic study of communication—specifically, the process by which humans use symbols, verbal and nonverbal, to create meaning and form relationships with other humans in face-to-face or mediated environments.
 This is the essence of what we teach, research, and do in our department.
 “Communications,” in contrast, is often used to refer to the products—the messages that are transmitted or distributed—or to the equipment (like wireless or fiber optic cables) that conducts the transmission.
 While these are integral elements of communication study, they do not form the basis for our program.
 People tend to use the terms interchangeably, and even some social science departments like ours use communications with the "s."
 But we prefer “communication” to emphasize our focus on the scientific study of communication rather than the more applied “art” of communicating.